 To study the effects of local disk I/O on our scheduling system, we modified the Patterns benchmark to perform varying amounts of local disk I/O. In the modified Patterns, each node writes some number of bytes sequentially to the local IDE hard disk during each iteration.
-It is ensured that the data is written to the physical disk by using fsync() call.
+It is ensured that the data is written to the physical disk by using fsync()call.

 In our first set of experiments, we configured Patterns with a very high (145:1) compute/communicate ratio, and 0, 1, 5, 10, 20, 40, and 50 MB per node per iteration of local disk I/O. Our target execution rate was 50% with a threshold of 3%.
-Figure 13 shows the results for 10, 20, and 40 MB/node/iter.
-0, 1, 5 are similar to 10, while 50 is similar to 40.
+Figure 13 shows the results for 0, 1, 10, 20, 40 and 50 MB/node/iter.
+5 is similar to 1 and 10.
 For up to 10 MB/node/iter, our system effectively maintains control of the application's execution rate.
 As we exceed this limit, we develop a slight positive bias; the application runs faster than desired despite the restricted CPU utilization.
 The dominant part of the time spent on local disk I/O is spent waiting for the disk.
 As more I/O is done, a larger proportion of application execution time is outside of the control of our system.
 Since the control algorithm requires that the CPU utilization be equal to the target execution rate, the actual execution rate grows.

 In the second set of experiments, we fixed the local disk I/O to 10 MB/node/iter (the maximum controllable situation in the previous experiment) and varied the compute/communicate ratio, introducing different amounts of network I/O. We used a target rate of 50%.
-We used seven compute/communicate ratios ranging from 4900:1 to 1:3.5.
-Figure 14 shows the results for 4900:1, 2:1, and 1:3.5.
-For high to near 1:1 compute/communicate ratios, our system can effectively control the application's execution rate even with up to 10 MB/node/iteration of local I/O, and degrades gracefully after that.
+We used six compute/communicate ratios ranging from 1240:1 to 1:4.
+Figure 14 shows the results for 1240:1, 65:1, 2:1, 1:2 and

-Figure 12.
-Running multiple Patterns benchmarks; 3:1 comp/comm ratio; 3% threshold.
+Fig. 12 Running multiple Patterns benchmarks; 3:1 comp/comm ratio; 3% threshold